Your council

 Priority action: Start the journey towards becoming an anti-poverty city within a decade, including supporting young people and families, reducing food insecurity and exploring the benefits of free school meals for all primary school children.

-• Low awareness means over £3.7 million in Pension Credit goes unclaimed each year in York.
-Together, the Income Services and Communities Teams came together to launch a pension credit campaign, to maximise income for vulnerable residents and to make sure they were accessing entitlement to the right adult care support.
-Since the campaign's launch in Autumn 2024, 246 pensioners claimed £1.7 million in Pension Credit and other benefits up to end March 2025.
+• Low awareness means that more than £3.7 million in Pension Credit goes unclaimed each year in York.
+The Income Services and Communities teams launched a Pension Credit campaign to maximise the income of vulnerable residents and ensure that they were accessing entitlement to the right adult care support.
+Since the campaign launched in autumn 2024, 246 pensioners have claimed £1.7 million in Pension Credit and other benefits up to the end of March 2025.
+Work continues to identify and support residents directly, ensuring that they receive the benefits to which they are entitled.

 Back to list